prime31/Nez/FAQs/Tutorials/GettingStarted.md

 	// create our Scene with the DefaultRenderer and a clear color of CornflowerBlue var myScene = Scenes.createWithDefaultRenderer( Color.CornflowerBlue );

-    // load a Texure.
+    // load a Texture.
 Note that the Texture is loaded via the scene.contentManager class.
 This works just like the standard MonoGame Content class
     // with the big difference being that it is tied to a Scene.
 When the Scene is unloaded so too is all the content loaded via scene.contentManager. var texture = scene.contentManager.Load<Texture2D>( "images/someTexture" );